-- Make an oral report of the suspected child abuse to the Department within 24 hours of becoming aware of possible abuse.
-(Iowa Code Section 232.69(1)) - Make an oral report to the appropriate law enforcement agency, if there is reason to believe that the immediate protection of the child is advisable.
-(Iowa Code Section 232.70(3)) - Make a report of suspected sexual abuse or suspected prostitution of a child for any child who is under 12 years of age even when the abuse resulted from the acts or omission of a person other than a caretaker.
-(Iowa Code Section 232.69(1)) - Cooperate and assist with the assessment upon the Department's request, whether or not the person made the report of suspected abuse.
-(Iowa Code Sections 232.71B(8)) - Complete two hours of child abuse mandatory reporter training, as provided by the Department, within six months of initial employment or self-employment and one hour of additional training, as provided by the Department, every three years if the additional training is completed prior to the three year expiration period.
+Make an oral report of the suspected child abuse to the Department within 24 hours of becoming aware of possible abuse.
+(Iowa Code Section 232.69(1))

+- Make an oral report to the appropriate law enforcement agency, if there is reason to believe that the immediate protection of the child is advisable. (lowa Code Section 232.70(3)) - Make a report of suspected sexual abuse or suspected prostitution of a child for any child who is under 12 years of age even when the abuse resulted from the acts or omission of a person other than a caretaker. (lowa Code Section 232.69(1)) - Cooperate and assist with the assessment upon the Department's request, whether or not the person made the report of suspected abuse.
+(Iowa Code Sections 232.71B(8)) - Complete the core child abuse mandatory reporter training, as provided by the Department, within six months of initial employment or self-employment and every three years thereafter.
 (Iowa Code Section 232.69(3))